sysout/Proof-of-diligence/spring_boot.md

 All @Configuration classes are subclassed at startup-time with CGLIB.
 In the subclass, the child method checks the container first for any cached (scoped) beans before it calls the parent method and creates a new instance.

+## Others
+- When a spring component has a single constructor, spring will autowire the parameter of the constructor without using the @Autowire annotation
+- CommandLineRunner: run some scripts during application startup
+- MapStruct
+- Project Lombok
+- bean
+  * @Primary
+- @Autowired
+  * @Qualifier
+- @RunWith(SpringRunner.class) is a alias of @RunWith(SpringJUnit4ClassRunner.class)